Share and Repair

 Full Description of Organisation

-It was the challenge of yet another broken kettle that prompted Bath resident Lorna Montgomery to look for a solution.
+In 2017 it was the challenge of yet another broken kettle that prompted Bath resident Lorna Montgomery to look for a solution.
 Her search led her to the Repair Café Foundation.
-Its aims to help local repair volunteers use and share their skills for the benefit of their local community fitted well with her background in volunteer organisations and led to the creation of the Bath Repair Café.
+Its aim to help local repair volunteers use and share their skills for the benefit of their local community fitted well with her background in volunteer organisations and led to the creation of Share and Repair.

-From repairing to sharing: Along the way, we also realised we could share our skills with people.
-So many visitors to our repair cafes said they had a sewing machine at home but couldn’t use it; and others brought in bikes for simple maintenance.
-In response we launched our HOW TO Workshops, initially by using a side room in the Repair Cafés before we formalised the idea in late 2019.
-By then we had introduced and held workshops on HOW TO Use Hand and Power Tools.
+From repairing to sharing: along the way, we also realised we could share our skills with people.
+So many visitors to our repair cafes said they had a sewing machine at home but couldn’t use it and others brought in bikes for simple maintenance.
+We have now added workshops on those topics and also using power tools, hand sewing and how to use a thermal imaging camera.